Valpolicella DOC

 All Valpolicella wines share a common grape formula: Corvina Veronese at 45 to 95% (with Corvinone permitted to substitute for up to 50% of the Corvina portion), Rondinella at 5 to 30%, and up to 25% other non-aromatic red varieties authorized in the province of Verona.
 Corvinone, once mistakenly considered a Corvina clone, was confirmed as a distinct variety in 1993.
 The four denominations differ primarily in winemaking technique and aging requirements.
 Standard Valpolicella DOC is a fresh, fruit-forward red meant for early drinking.
 Valpolicella Superiore must be aged a minimum of one year in wood.
 Valpolicella Ripasso DOC involves re-passing Valpolicella wine over Amarone pomace in a second fermentation, adding tannin, color, and dried-fruit complexity.
 Amarone della Valpolicella DOCG is produced from dried grapes, fermented to dryness, and aged a minimum of two years, resulting in a concentrated, high-alcohol dry red.
 Recioto della Valpolicella DOCG follows the same appassimento route but fermentation is stopped early, leaving significant residual sugar in a rich dessert wine.

-- Corvina provides the aromatic backbone of red cherry, floral notes, and characteristic bitter-almond finish; Corvinone adds deeper color and tannic structure; Rondinella contributes freshness and herbal notes
+- Corvina provides aromatic backbone of red cherry, floral notes, and characteristic bitter-almond finish; Corvinone adds deeper color and tannic structure; Rondinella contributes freshness and herbal notes

 - Masi Agricola: approximately 12 million bottles annually; Campolongo di Torbe and Mazzano Amarone crus first bottled in 1958 and 1964 respectively